Does Strep Throat Go Away On Its Own?

 You can also take over-the-counter pain relievers while you wait for the antibiotics to kick in.
 Sucking on throat lozenges is also helpful to relieve some of the pain in your throat.
 Of course, drinking lots of water can also help ease the pain while the antibiotics get to work.

-The reason treatment is recommended – despite the fact that strep does go away on its own – is that untreated patients remain contagious.
 Some sources suggest that you can remain contagious for up to a month if you are not treated.
 Therefore, you run the risk of infecting others, even if you feel fine.

 Because this infection is contagious, it is very important to get a diagnosis as soon as you can.
 Look at the symptoms mentioned earlier and contact a doctor if you or your child suffers from them.
 Specifically, look for inflamed tonsils and white marks/pus in your mouth.
 The good news is that there are quick tests for strep throat that will confirm or deny if this is your issue.

-Instead of waiting to get help from an in-person doctor, you can get an instant diagnosis and prescription from the online doctors here at DrHouse.
+Instead of waiting to get help from an in-person doctor, you can get an instant diagnosis and prescription from online doctors here at DrHouse.
 Our system is very simple, and you can be paired with a board-certified clinician right away.
 We even offer virtual doctor consultations, allowing the doctor to see inside your mouth and make an accurate strep throat diagnosis.

-The key takeaways are that strep throat is a bacterial throat infection that’s highly contagious and can lead to further problems if untreated.
-It goes away on its own within a week, but antibiotics are the best way of treating this and killing the infection to stop you from infecting others.
+Antibiotics are the best way of treating this and killing the infection to stop you from infecting others.
 See a doctor if you spot the key symptoms of strep throat so you can get treatment right away to ease your pain.

 Sources: